 - Add another Send statement to turn the light OFF, and then add another Wait statement.

 - Store the program (ctrl+R).
 You should see the light blink and the counter increase on the Calculator app.

 Notice the indenting?
 This helps to make programs more readable and has no effect on the running of the program.

-Here’s a challenge: Add more input statements at the top of the program (before the For statement) to set the timings for the two Wait values (the ON time and the OFF time).
-Use those variables instead of numbers in these statements.
+Here’s a challenge: Add Request statements at the top of the program (before the For statement) to set the timings for each of the two Wait values (the ON time and the OFF time).
+Use those variables instead of numbers in the Wait statements.

-Quit and run the program again.
-Observe the blinking and the values displayed on the calculator screen.
+Run the program again.
+Observe the blinking and the values displayed on the handheld screen.